Quality & Trust / CBAM Support for EU Imports

 Does CBAM apply to every machined metal part shipped into the EU?

 No. The EU importer first determines whether the supplied aluminum or iron-and-steel goods fall within CBAM scope.
-This page is for RFQs where the buyer already expects CBAM to matter and wants the supplier package prepared early.
+If the buyer already expects CBAM to matter, the RFQ should say so and the supplier package should be prepared early.

 Is a material certificate enough for CBAM?